-- A light mid layer jacket used for the times it can get a little chilly in the evenings.
-I always feel the cold, so this isn’t an essential for everyone.
+- A light mid-layer jacket used for the times it can get a little chilly in the evenings.
+I always feel the cold, so this isn’t essential for everyone.

 - Flip flops or sandals to change into at the end of the day and for use in the shower.

 - Underwear, because you want something to feel clean!
 Enough to last as things don’t dry very quickly overnight.

 - Bikini/swim trunks, since there are plenty of waterfalls and water spaces along the trek which makes for a relaxing cool-down after a hard day of trekking.

 - One 20 or 30-litre daypack and better if it has various compartments so you can separate your things and be able to get to more essential items like mosquito spray and water quickly.

 - Walking Sticks are a perfect means to balance and keep control on difficult parts of the trek.
 I don’t usually use walking poles on a long trek but I wish I had brought at least one walking pole for the Lost City Trek.
 I got lucky that my Wiwa guide went to the jungle and found me a solid stick that I used from beginning to end.
 It saved me on a couple of bumpy areas and losing my balance on the loose ground many times.

 - Bin liner or dry bag to keep all clothing and electronics dry.